The Beauty of Basil

-An aromatic annual plant native to India, basil has been revered by many cultures for many years, particularly ancient Greeks, who called it “basilikon,” meaning “royal.”
-While used worldwide, basil is used predominantly in Mediterranean, Thai, Vietnamese and Laotian cooking.
+An aromatic annual plant native to India, basil has been revered by many cultures for many years, particularly ancient Greeks, who called it ‘basilikon,’ meaning ‘royal.’
+While used worldwide, basil is most abundantly found in Mediterranean, Thai, Vietnamese and Laotian cooking.

 With about 60 varieties of this fabulous herb, you’ll find this stocky plant grows from 8 to 24 inches in height, with round or lance-shaped leaves which vary in color from green to reddish to purple.
 The leaves are quite fragile and lose their flavor after flowering at the tips of the stems, so it’s always best to harvest the leaves before the plant blossoms.
 The flavor of basil can vary with each variety, with the most popular being reminiscent of lemon, anise, clove, thyme and camphor…as well as good ole’ sweet basil, my personal favorite.

-Ideally, (at least in my book) grow your own basil in your garden or on a window sill.
+Ideally, (at least in my book) grow your own basil in your garden, in a pot or on a sunny window sill.
 Freshly snipped and used in cooking, the flavor is without peer.
 When buying fresh basil, look for leaves that are slightly shiny and very perky.
 Wilted basil is old and will wither within a day.
 Avoid blackened, soft leaves as they will rot the rest of the bunch.
-Once home, place the basil as you would a bouquet of flowers in a small glass of water.
+Once home, place the basil, as you would a bouquet of flowers in a small glass of water.
 Loosely drape a plastic bag over the leaves and refrigerate.
 Basil will last several days stored in this manner.

 When cooking with fresh basil, remember that the flavor is easily destroyed by heat, so always add it at the end of cooking to preserve its subtleties.